An optimally stable approximation of reactive transport using discrete test and infinite trial spaces: Introduction

 A known challenge in the numerical treatment of transport problems is the stability of the chosen variational formulation and discretization.
-A common approach for stabilization is the enrichment of the test space by supremizers leading to a non-symmetric Petrov-Galerkin scheme.
-These supremizers are, however, expensive to compute as this requires the (approximate) solution of a PDE for each trial basis function.
-In this contribution, we present an alternative approach based on the construction introduced by Brunken et al.\ in \cite{BrunkenSmetanaUrban} and recently also employed by Henning et al.\ \cite{HenningPalitta} for the wave equation.
-The main idea is to first choose the test space and subsequently determine a corresponding trial space.
+A common approach for stabilization is the enrichment of the test space by supremizers leading to a Petrov-Galerkin scheme.
+Depending on the norms on trial and test space, determining the supremizer for a given trial function often requires solving an additional equation with complexity of the full problem.
+In this contribution, we use an approach using `optimal' test spaces, \ie spaces that a-priori include all supremizers and thus are unconditionally stable (see \eg\cite{demkowiczDPG1,DahmenHuangSchwab}).
+However, unlike the discontinuous Petrov-Galerkin method (DPG) and the method defined in~\cite{DahmenHuangSchwab} we discretize by first choosing the discrete test space and subsequently determine a corresponding trial space as it has been used in~\cite{BrunkenSmetanaUrban,HenningPalitta}.
 The resulting approach is computationally more efficient and leads to an optimally stable formulation and discretization.
 We show that it is actually not needed to construct a discrete trial space at all since all computations can be performed using a related normal equation that is defined solely on the test space.
+Interpreting the solution to the normal equation as a dual variable, this is similar to a (FOS)LL* approach (see~\cite{caiFOSLL} and references therein).
 We provide the theoretical framework in Section 2 and the resulting approximation scheme in Section 3.
 Numerical experiments for reactive transport in catalytic filters are given in Section 4.
 The experiments show advantages and challenges of the proposed approach.
 Resulting perspectives for model order reduction based on the proposed framework are discussed in the conclusion.